tianle91/tianle91.github.io/_posts/2023-06-23-Docker for Linux casuals.md

 1. Every interface is now browser-based.
 2. Every application is docker.

-Now, deploying an application on any linux environment is easy so long as there's docker installed.
-That means you can run the same thing on a Windows desktop (via WSL), a MacOS laptop, an AWS server, a Synology NAS or even a Raspberry Pi.
+Now, deploying an application on any Linux environment is easy so long as there's docker installed.
+That means you can run the same thing on a Windows desktop (via WSL), a macOS laptop, an AWS server, a Synology NAS or even a Raspberry Pi.

 ![02_docker](/assets/posts/2023-06-23/02_docker.png)

 ## What is Docker?
 Docker is a way to run applications in an isolated environment (like a virtual machine) without the overhead of a VM.
 This is possible because the host machine (where docker is installed) uses resource isolation tricks to create spaces for applications to run (aka container).
-Gone are the days when linux users have to deal with endless application setup tweaks to make things work on your specific flavour of linux.
+Gone are the days when Linux users have to deal with endless application setup tweaks to make things work on your specific flavor of Linux.

 ## Using a single container
 You can create a container using `docker run IMAGE` or `docker-compose up` with a configured `docker-compose.yaml` in your working directory.